AomiRaku/live-sora-watermark/README.md

 ## Others

-Feel free to follow my Bilibili account [@Yumeng Qianjing](https://space.bilibili.com/18251508) – Thank you ~
+Feel free to follow my Bilibili account [@Raku Inkyetta](https://space.bilibili.com/18251508) – Thank you ~

-A huge thank you to Bilibili user [@YouZaiMoYuAaaa](https://space.bilibili.com/226208473) for optimization and technical support !
+A huge thank you to Bilibili user [@又在摸鱼啊啊啊](https://space.bilibili.com/226208473) for optimization and technical support !